SekouDiaoNlp/pylexique/README.rst

 * freqlemfilms: the frequency of the lemma according to the corpus of subtitles (per million occurrences)
 * freqlemlivres: the frequency of the lemma according to the body of books (per million occurrences)
 * freqfilms: the frequency of the word according to the corpus of subtitles (per million occurrences)
-* freqbooks: the frequency of the word according to the body of books (per million occurrences)
+* freqlivres: the frequency of the word according to the body of books (per million occurrences)
 * infover: modes, tenses, and possible people for verbs
 * nbhomogr: number of homographs
 * nbhomoph: number of homophones